Opinion | Recep Tayyip Erdogan: Saudi Arabia still has many questions to answer about Jamal Khashoggi’s killing

 Yet there are other, no less significant questions whose answers will contribute to our understanding of this deplorable act.
 Where is Khashoggi’s body?
 Who is the “local collaborator” to whom Saudi officials claimed to have handed over Khashoggi’s remains?
 Who gave the order to kill this kind soul?
 Unfortunately, the Saudi authorities have refused to answer those questions.

-We know that the perpetrators are among the 18 suspects detained in Saudi Arabia.
-We also know that those individuals came to carry out their orders: Kill Khashoggi and leave.
-Finally, we know that the order to kill Khashoggi came from the highest levels of the Saudi government.
+We know the perpetrators are among the 18 suspects detained in Saudi Arabia.
+We also know those individuals came to carry out their orders: Kill Khashoggi and leave.
+Finally, we know the order to kill Khashoggi came from the highest levels of the Saudi government.

 Some seem to hope this “problem” will go away in time.
 But we will keep asking those questions, which are crucial to the criminal investigation in Turkey, but also to Khashoggi’s family and loved ones.
 A month after his killing, we still do not know where his body is.
 At the very least, he deserves a proper burial in line with Islamic customs.
 We owe it to his family and friends, including his former colleagues at The Post, to give them an opportunity to say their goodbyes and pay their respects to this honorable man.
 To ensure that the world will keep asking the same questions, we have shared the evidence with our friends and allies, including the United States.